rchahal123/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a translational neuroscientist investigating neurodevelopmental pathways that contribute to psychopathology risk and resilience in adolescence.
-Specifically, I leverage multimodal neuroimaging methods to characterize long-term relations among experiential risk, brain development (e.g., structural and functional network connections), and the onset and maintenance of depression and internalizing symptoms during the pubertal phase.
+Specifically, I leverage multimodal neuroimaging methods to characterize long-term relations among experiential risk, brain development, and the onset/prognosis of internalizing symptoms during the pubertal phase.
 The goal of this translational research is to provide the foundation for future studies that target specific neural systems to develop more effective person-centered interventions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.